Skip to content

 Which app should you choose?

-The reality is that most people discover recipes across all these sources — Instagram, TikTok, Facebook, YouTube, food blogs, cookbooks, and handwritten cards.
-Pluck is the only app built to handle all of them.
+The reality is that most people discover recipes across all these sources: Instagram, TikTok, Facebook, YouTube, food blogs, cookbooks, and handwritten cards.
+We built Pluck to handle all of them, because that’s what we needed ourselves.

 Looking for a specific angle?
 We also compared the best free recipe apps, the best recipe apps for Android, iPhone, TikTok recipes, meal planning, families, and AI-powered recipe apps.

-Pluck is available now on Android — get it on Google Play. iOS coming soon; join the waitlist to be notified.
+Pluck is available on iOS and Android.
+Get it on Google Play.
+Also on iOS.
 Visit our roadmap to see what’s next and suggest what we should build.

 Pluck Team